 Travel Time Reliability relates to the consistency or dependability in travel time.
 It is measured from day to day, or across differing times of the day.
 Unreliable travel times usually occur during the "peak" periods of the day.
 Most travelers are less tolerant of "unexpected" delays since they cannot plan for it.
 The Travel Time Index (TTI) is the ratio of the congested travel time to the time it takes to make the same trip at free-flow speeds (light traffic conditions).
 When congestion gets worse, the TTI increases.
 Performance on the National Highway System (NHS) uses Level of Travel Time Reliability (LOTTR) to measure interstate and non-interstate travel.
 The interstate travel time reliability measure is the percent of "person-miles" traveled that are reliable.
 Non-interstate travel time reliability is measured by percent of "person-miles" traveled that are reliable.
-Freight movement on the NHS is measured for reliability using the Truck Travel Time Reliability Index (TTTR) and corresponds to 95th and 50th percentile travel times.
+These measures correspond to 80th and 50th percentile travel Time Reliability Index (TTTR) and corresponds to 95th and 50th percentile travel times.
 Note that the lower the Freight number the better the travel time reliability is for trucks.